-There are provisions in our certificate of incorporation and bylaws as they will be in effect following this offering that may make it difficult for a third party to acquire, or attempt to acquire, control of our company, even if a change in control was considered favorable by you and other stockholders.
-For example, our board of directors will have the authority to issue up to 5,000,000 shares of preferred stock.
+There are provisions in our certificate of incorporation and bylaws that may make it difficult for a third party to acquire, or attempt to acquire, control of our company, even if a change in control was considered favorable by some or all of our stockholders.
+For example, our board of directors has the authority to issue up to 5,000,000 shares of preferred stock.
 The board of directors can fix the price, rights, preferences, privileges and restrictions of the preferred stock without any further vote or action by our stockholders.
 The issuance of shares of preferred stock may delay or prevent a change in control transaction.
 As a result, the market price of our common stock and the voting and other rights of our stockholders may be adversely affected.
 An issuance of shares of preferred stock may result in the loss of voting control to other stockholders.

-Our charter documents will also contain other provisions that could have an anti-takeover effect, including:
+Our charter documents also contain other provisions that could have an anti-takeover effect, including:

-- only one of our three classes of directors will be elected each year; - stockholders will not be entitled to remove directors other than by a 66 2/3% vote and only for cause; - stockholders will not be permitted to take actions by written consent; - stockholders cannot call a special meeting of stockholders; and - stockholders must give advance notice to nominate directors or submit proposals for consideration at stockholder meetings.
+- only one of our three classes of directors is elected each year; - stockholders are not entitled to remove directors other than by a 66 2/3% vote and only for cause; - stockholders are not permitted to take actions by written consent; - stockholders cannot call a special meeting of stockholders; and - stockholders must give advance notice to nominate directors or submit proposals for consideration at stockholder meetings.